-The SP fellow will see a wide range of pathology with an emphasis on breast, pancreatic, and prostatic specimens.
-All core rotations are at the Evanston campus, which includes specimens from Glenbrook, Highland Park, and Skokie Hospitals (approximately 67,000 surgicals).
+The Fellow will see a wide range of pathology with an emphasis on breast, pancreatic, and prostatic specimens.
+All core rotations are at the Evanston campus, and includes specimens from Glenbrook, Highland Park, and Skokie Hospitals (120,000 specimens).

 - Current curriculum vitae